RenskeW/runcrate-analysis/README.md

 - **CWLProv RDF**: no representation

 ### SC2: Entity annotations
-Explanation of the meaning of individual input/output data entities can be represented as annotations in the CWL input parameter file (not propagated to `ro-crate-metadata.json`) and CWL workflow (CWL metadata fields).
+Explanation of the meaning of individual input/output data entities can be represented as structured annotations in the CWL input parameter file (not propagated to `ro-crate-metadata.json`), but there is in the CWL standards v1.2 no clear guideline how to do these annotations.

-- **CWL (non-RDF)**: full representation
+- **CWL (non-RDF)**: partial representation (structured annotations but no CWL metadata fields)
-- **`ro-crate-metadata.json` (RDF)**: partial representation (only CWL metadata fields)
+- **`ro-crate-metadata.json` (RDF)**: no representation
 - **CWLProv RDF**: no representation

 ### SC3: Workflow execution annotations
-Workflow execution annotations (why was this combination of input parameters chosen?) can be represented as annotations in the CWL input parameter file (not propagated to `ro-crate-metadata.json`).
+Workflow execution annotations (why was this combination of input parameters chosen?) can be represented as annotations in the CWL input parameter file (unstructured, not propagated to `ro-crate-metadata.json`).

-- **CWL (non-RDF)**: full representation
+- **CWL (non-RDF)**: unstructured representation
 - **`ro-crate-metadata.json` (RDF)**: no representation
 - **CWLProv RDF**: no representation

 ### D1: Data identification
-This information can be added in the CWL input parameter file as structured annotations, but there is in the CWL standards v2 no clear guideline how to do these annotations.
+This information can be added in the CWL input parameter file as structured annotations, but there is in the CWL standards v1.2 no clear guideline how to do these annotations.
 I

 - **CWL (non-RDF)**: partial representation
 - **`ro-crate-metadata.json` (RDF)**: no representation